Karimganj

 Bengali and Meitei (Manipuri) are the official and the additional official languages of the town respectively.

 On 21 November 2024, the Assam government renamed Karimganj town as Sribhumi town.

 Demographics

 Population

-As per as the official census of 2011, Karimganj Town had a population of 56,854 of which 28,473 are males while 28,381 are females.
-Children in the age group of 0 to 6 years were 4,946.
-Karimganj had a literacy rate of 86.35%, out of which male literacy was 87.91% and female literacy was 84.78%.
-The sex ratio is 996.
-There were 12,234 households as of 2011.
+As per the 2011 Census of India, Karimganj town had a population of 56,854 comprising 28,473 males and 28,381 females.
+Children aged 0-6 years numbered 4,946.
+The town had an overall literacy rate of 86.35%, with male literacy at 87.91% and female literacy at 84.78%.
+The sex ratio was 996 females per 1,000 males.
+As of 2011, there were 12,234 households in the town.

 Religion

 Most of the people in the town follow Hinduism, with significant followers of Islam and a small Christian and Jain population.

 Politics

 Karimganj is a part of Karimganj North Assembly constituency and Karimganj (Lok Sabha constituency).

 Bharatiya Janata Party's Kripanath Mallah is the current Member of Parliament from Karimganj Lok Sabha constituency.
 While Kamalakhya Dey Purkayastha is the MLA from Karimganj North Assembly constituency.